sciwhiz12/Concord/CONTRIBUTING.md

 the tag `1.18.1-v1.2.0` will be parsed as `1.2.0`.
 Other examples which parse to the same output include `1.2.0` (itself), `v1.2.0` (itself with the `v` prefix), and `1.18.1-1.2.0` (MC version, without `v` prefix).

-When updating the Minecraft version, append the old Minecraft version to the `prev_versions` property in the `gradle.properties` file, to maintain the prefix stripping for the previous tag.
-Occasionally, this property should be pruned of its values except the very last one.

 ### Version calculation

 - For tagged commits, the version is exactly as defined by the tag.